DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2019-09-18-application-states.md

 - Confirmed (previously Recruited)
 - Rejected (unchanged)

-In review and recruited didn’t make sense to users.
+In review and recruited did not make sense to users.
 It wasn’t clear where interviewing and offers made would sit.

 These states correspond to the ‘Change status’ actions a user can make.